the-turing-way/the-turing-way/book/website/reproducible-research/licensing.md

 Thus the phrase 'libre software' is sometimes encountered in english to succinctly distinguish the concept of software which respects your liberty from software which is finacially free to use ('gratis').
 This ambiguity confusingly leads to the name 'Freeware' which is software that can be copied without paying anyone, but comes without source and cannot be modified.
 The 'free' in 'freeware' is gratis but not libre.
-It is also common to encounter the acronyms FOSS (Free and open-source software) and FLOSS (Free/libre and open source software)
+It is also common to encounter the acronyms FOSS (Free and open source software) and FLOSS (Free/libre and open source software)
 ```

 The FSF contends that all software should respect these freedoms and that all software which does not respect these freedoms creates an asymmetric relationship between the users and developers of that software which can readily be abused by the developers to exploit their users.